peter-hanzo/pyspur/README.md

 3. **Start the server:**
     ```sh
-    pyspur serve
+    pyspur serve --sqlite
     ```
-    By default, this will start PySpur app at `http://localhost:6080`.
+    By default, this will start PySpur app at `http://localhost:6080` using a sqlite database.

 4. **[Optional] Customize Your Deployment:**
     You can customize your PySpur deployment in two ways: